cafferychen777/cafferychen777/README.md

 ## 📚 Publications
 - Sole first author on a paper accepted by **Bioinformatics**.
+- Preparing to submit another paper as sole first author to **Bioinformatics** in November.

 ## 🤝 Collaboration
 I am **extremely open to collaborations**.
 If you have any projects related to microbiomics or multi-omics and think we could work together, please don't hesitate to reach out.
 Additionally, if any of my ongoing projects resonate with your interests, I warmly invite you to collaborate.
 Feel free to contact me!